oliv2079/ProjectB_Website/index.md

 <img src="Snip1.PNG">

 The number of anime released have been rising exponentially with time as seen on the top left plot.
 On the top right plot it can be observed that popularity of an anime tend to rise expontially with it's airing date except for anime released in the most recent years that likely have yet to gain popularity.
+These two observations together seem to imply that supply of and demand for anime is increasing.
 MAL users tend to watch newer anime rather than older.
 On the bottom right plot we see that popularity also rises exponentially with the MAL score of the anime.
-This means that the better the anime (the better reviewed it is) the more popular it will tends to be as would be expected.
+This means that the better the anime (the better reviewed it is) the more popular it will tend to be as would be expected.
 Anime tend to have a review score above 7 as seen on the bottom left plot

 Now let's look at some categorial data.
-We will first be looking at where the anime was adapted from and how this correlates with it's popularity.
+We will first be looking at where the anime was adapted from and whether this is related to it's popularity.

 <img src="Snip2.PNG">